SLICER: Learning universal audio representations using low-resource self-supervised pre-training: Implementation Details

-In this section, we describe our novel augmentation algorithm \emph{k-mix}. \emph{k-mix} is inspired by the original mixup \cite{zhang2017mixup} proposed for images and its modification for log-mel-spectrograms augmentation in the absence of labels proposed by \cite{niizumi2021byol}.
+Contrastive learning has historically been known to depend on the quality of augmentations, and for our setup, we use Random Resized Crop (RRC) and \emph{k-mix} as our set of augmentation functions $A$.
+In the next subsection, we describe in detail our proposed \emph{k-mix} algorithm. { \textbf{\emph{k-mix:}}} It's our novel augmentation algorithm for augmenting audio samples. \emph{k-mix} is inspired by the original mixup \cite{zhang2017mixup} proposed for images and its modification for log-mel-spectrograms augmentation in the absence of labels proposed by \cite{niizumi2021byol}.
 With a log-mel-spectrogram as an input, mixup mix past randomly selected input audio in a small ratio \cite{niizumi2021byol}.
 As a result, added audio becomes a part of the background sound in the mixed audio.
 Thus, the mixup augmentation operation is defined as $\tilde{x}_{i}=\log \left((1-\lambda) \exp \left(x_{i}\right)+\lambda \exp \left(x_{k}\right)\right)$ , where $x_k$ is a mixing counterpart and the mixing ratio $\lambda$ is sampled from uniform distribution $U(0.0, \alpha)$ instead of from a beta distribution in the original mixup.
-In addition, $\alpha$ is a mixing ratio hyper-parameter that controls the degree of contrast between the resulting two mixed outputs. $x_k$ is randomly chosen from a memory bank, which is a FIFO queue storing past inputs; this is where k-mix tries to sample audio from the memory bank, which would result in a stronger augmentation.
+In addition, $\alpha$ is a mixing ratio hyper-parameter that controls the degree of contrast between the resulting two mixed outputs. $x_k$ is randomly chosen from a memory bank, which is a FIFO queue storing past inputs; this is where \emph{k-mix} tries to sample audio from the memory bank, which would result in a stronger augmentation.